Colby College Museum of Art: Collaborations

-The Lunder Consortium for Whistler Studies is dedicated to nurturing, producing, and disseminating original scholarship and critical analysis of James Abbott McNeill Whistler and his international artistic circles.
+The Lunder Consortium for Whistler Studies produces original scholarship and critical analysis of James Abbott McNeill Whistler and his international artistic circles.
 The Colby College Museum of Art joins The Smithsonian Institution's Freer Gallery of Art and Arthur M. Sackler Gallery, and the University of Glasgow in the consortium.
 The museum also collaborates with the nearby Bowdoin College Museum of Art.

 Present

 In July 2013, the Colby Museum inaugurated the Alfond-Lunder Family Pavilion.
 Refined and minimalist in design, the glass pavilion completes a circuit with the four existing wings of the museum.
-The pavilion provides a spacious lobby that includes a sculpture gallery and terrace, as well as new exhibition galleries, classrooms, expanded collection storage, and staff offices.
+The LEED Silver certified pavilion provides a spacious lobby that includes a sculpture gallery and terrace, as well as new exhibition galleries, classrooms, expanded collection storage, and staff offices.
 A three-story wall drawing by conceptual artist Sol LeWitt occupies the glass-enclosed stairwell.
 The pavilion's upper floor is dedicated to the college's art department, providing new studios for photography and fine art foundation classes.
 Approximately 2,500 images of works in the permanent collection are available on ARTstor.